eduvpn/documentation/ROADMAP.md

   actual user
 - Support MySQL/MariaDB as database next to SQLite?
 - Support multiple (SAML) attributes for determining permissions / admin
+- Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_token expires

 ## Apps